IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Quizzes.md

 * you have statements and answers given and need to assign the answers to the correct statements
 * 1:1 or n:n possible
 * answers can be solutions for the statements, captions, other statements that have a specific relation, ...
+* you can also upload images for statements to make use of diagrams, etc.
 * exact definitions of statements and answers are important here
 * gives some interaction that is also applicable for touch screens (if large enough)